smirik/SmirikPropelAdminBundle/Resources/doc/configure.md

 * image
 * default

-Of course you can override any data, e.g. name:
+Of course you can override any data, e.g. label:

 ``` yaml
 is_active: